Written by Adam McIlroy.

 Effectively remembering a loved one is an important part of the grieving process.
 Finding the right way to pay respects to them, whether through new family rituals or collecting written or photographic memories together, can help us to heal.

 We wanted to put this article together to suggest different ways to remember a loved one.
-If you’ve recently lost a parent or someone else very dear to you, or feel that it might be something you’ll need to consider soon, firstly let us say that we recognise the difficulty of the situation you’re in.
-We want you to know that you’re in the right place if you find that you need to organise a funeral ceremony at short notice, or that you might need to do so in the near future.
+Whether you’re looking for meaningful funeral and memorial ideas, hoping to create personal rituals, or simply trying to navigate your own grief, we want you to know you’re not alone.
+If you’ve recently lost a parent or someone else very dear to you – or feel that it might be something you’ll need to consider soon – we recognise the difficulty of the situation you’re in.
+You’re in the right place if you need to organise a funeral ceremony at short notice, or are starting to plan ahead.

 The desire to actively remember a loved one, such as by holding an end-of-life celebration or starting a new ritual around their life, stems from the feeling that we need to avoid letting them fade away in our minds.
 At first, when we’re grieving their loss, and everything is at its freshest and most raw, it might be the case that we feel the constant need to take solace in our memories of them.